-31-Mar-20 31-Mar-21 £000 £000 9,000 Cash receipts of short- and long-term borrowing 0 0 Other receipts from financing activities 686 Cash payments for the reduction of outstanding liabilities relating to finance 0 leases and on-Balance-Sheet PFI contracts 0 (6,000) Repayments of short- and long-term borrowing (6,000) (2,914) Other payments for financing activities 1,568 86 Net cash flows from financing activities (3,746)
+31-Mar-21 31-Mar-22 £000 £000 0 Cash receipts of short- and long-term borrowing 0 686 Other receipts from financing activities 686 Cash payments for the reduction of outstanding liabilities relating to finance leases and 0 on-Balance-Sheet PFI contracts 0 (6,000) Repayments of short- and long-term borrowing 0 1,568 Other payments for financing activities 6,941 (3,746) Net cash flows from financing activities 7,627

 The Collection Fund is an agent's statement reflecting the statutory obligation of billing authorities to maintain a separate Collection Fund.
-The statement shows the transactions of the billing authority in relation to the collection from taxpayers of Council Tax and National Non-Domestic Rates (NNDR) and its distribution to local government bodies and central government.
+The statement shows the transactions of the billing authority in relation to the collection from taxpayers of Council Tax and National Non-Domestic Rates (known as NNDR or business rates) and its distribution to local government bodies and central government.
 The purpose of the Collection Fund is to isolate the income and expenditure relating to Council Tax and NNDR.
 The administrative costs associated with the collection process are charged to the General Fund.
 We have a statutory requirement to operate a Collection Fund as a separate account to the General Fund as it is an Agency activity of the council and proceeds are shared with precepting partners.